VIDEORECIPE Ghostly Pumpkin Swirled Brownies

 • 2 teaspoons cinnamon Added to

-• 1 tsp ginger Added to
+• 1 teaspoon ginger Added to

-• 1 cup pumpkin Added to
+• 1 Cup pumpkin Added to

-• 1 cup all-purpose flour minus 2 tablespoons Added to
+• 1 Cup all-purpose flour minus 2 tablespoons Added to

-• 23 cup plus 2 tablespoons cocoa powder Added to
+• 23 Cup plus 2 tablespoons cocoa powder Added to

-• 14 tsp baking powder Added to
+• 14 teaspoon baking soda Added to

 • 2 stick unsalted butter Added to

-• 2 cups granulated sugar (or other) Added to
+• 2 cups crystal sugar Added to

-• 4 large eggs Added to
+• 4 large egg Added to

-• 2 tsp vanilla extract Added to
+• 2 teaspoon vanilla essence Added to

-• 12 tsp salt Added to
+• 12 teaspoon salt Added to

 • 4 egg whites Added to

-• 1 cup Dixie Crystals Extra Fine Granulated Sugar Added to
+• 1 Cup Dixie Crystals Extra Fine Granulated Sugar Added to

 • 1 store-bought black icing Added to